CO2 Capture and Regeneration at Low Temperatures

 Project Innovation + Advantages:

-RTI is developing a solvent and process that could significantly reduce the temperature associated with regenerating solvent and CO2 captured from the exhaust gas of coal-fired power plants.
+Research Triangle Institute (RTI) is developing a solvent and process that could significantly reduce the temperature associated with regenerating solvent and CO2 captured from the exhaust gas of coal-fired power plants.
 Traditional CO2 removal processes using water-based solvents require significant amount of steam from power plants in order to regenerate the solvent so it can be reused after each reaction.
 RTI's solvents can be better at absorbing CO2 than many water-based solvents, and are regenerated at lower temperatures using less steam.
 Thus, industrial heat that is normally too cool to re-use can be deployed for regeneration, rather than using high-value steam.
 This saves the power plant money, which results in increased cost savings for consumers.

 If successful, RTI's non-water-based CO2 solvents would substantially reduce the cost of carbon capture to coal-fired power plants.
 This will limit the costs that are passed onto consumers and limit the amount of greenhouse gases released into the atmosphere.